Skip to content

 There are many predefined delegates

-• Action for methods without return values[@action-delegate]
+• Action for methods without return values.

-• Func for methods with return values[!@func-delegate]
+• Func for methods with return values.

 public delegate void Action<in T>(T obj);